isomerpages/moe-bendemeersec/_student-development/CCA/Red Cross Youth.md

 third_nav_title: CCA
 ---
 <h4><strong>Our Red Cross Youth CCA</strong></h4>
-<p>Red Cross Youth (RCY) plays an important role in our humanitarian movement,
+<p>Red Cross Youth (RCY) is a vital part of the humanitarian movement, introducing
-inducting cadets into the world of humanitarianism; training and empowering them to serve their communities effectively.
-By participating in RCY, cadets are groomed to become good citizens with strong senses of civic responsibility.
-They are trained to be adaptable, resilient and confident team players.</p>
-<p>Our RCY curriculum also incorporates&nbsp; leverage on digital technology
-to nurture future-ready youth.
-For example, we conduct workshops to train students on drone operation and engage them in simulation exercises.
-These collective efforts will pave the way for our youth to be trained in Overseas Disaster Deployment Training in future, which will open avenues for volunteering opportunities such as overseas disaster response.&nbsp;</p>
+cadets to humanitarian values and equipping them with skills to serve their communities.
+RCY grooms cadets to be responsible, adaptable, resilient, and confident team players.
+The curriculum incorporates digital technology, such as drone operation workshops and simulation exercises, to nurture future-ready youth.
+These efforts aim to prepare youth for future Overseas Disaster Deployment Training, opening opportunities for international disaster response volunteering.&nbsp;</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>
 <ul data-tight="true" class="tight">
 <li>